This creamy, airy keto peanut butter mousse recipe is so quick and easy. It requires just 5 ingredients and you can whip it up in 5 minutes.

 - pinch sea salt if your peanut butter is unsalted

 - Add the mascarpone or cream cheese, sweetener, peanut butter and vanilla to a mixing bowl.
 Mix with an electric mixer to combine.
 If your peanut butter is unsalted, also add a pinch of sea salt

-- In a clean bowl, whip the cream until just below peaks, so still slightly fluid.
+- In a clean bowl, whip the cream until just below stiff peaks.

 - Fold the whipped cream through the peanut butter mix until combined and smooth.
 Pipe or spoon into a glass and top with optional crumbled low carb biscuit of choice and a drizzle of peanut butter.